Decorative digital illustration of a pink teapot pouring tea into a matching teacup.

 Writing

-Those pages, filled with my most intimate ruminations and ideas, become the seeds of my poetry, essays, short stories, and more.
+The messy pages that emerge though, filled with my most intimate ruminations and ideas, become the seeds of my poetry, essays, short stories, and more.

 By writing what we usually choose to hide, my work is rooted in visibility, connection, and the belief that we are never alone in our struggles or in how we move through the world.